-Christopher Nolan’s ‘Tenet’ Review
+Christopher Nolan’s ‘Tenet’ Movie Review

 I first became familiar with Christopher Nolan years ago when an old friend let me borrow his DVD copy of the film ‘Memento‘.
 I will never forget the moment I first saw that movie because it was an experience like no other – a twisted story, told out of chronological order, of a man suffering from recurrent short-term memory loss who attempts to solve the mystery behind his wife’s murder.
-It was Nolan’s first film, and he has since gone on to create an entire cannon of unforgettable films, such as ‘The Dark Knight’, ‘Inception’ and ‘Interstellar’.
+It was Nolan’s first film, and he has since gone on to create an entire canon of unforgettable films, such as ‘The Dark Knight’, ‘Inception’ and ‘Interstellar’.
 His latest film Tenet, released September of this year and his most recent since 2017’s ‘Dunkirk’, is his newest addition to his stunning catalog of movies, but does it hold true to everything that makes Christopher Nolan one of the most monumental directors and screenwriters of our time?

 The film follows a secret agent, who is simply referred to as ‘the Protagonist’ throughout, who is tasked with the epic mission of preventing World War III.
-His quest is riddled with mind-bending, time traveling, violent adventuring that sends him to wondrous places around the world chasing after a man who might just hold humanity’s fate in his hands.
+His quest is riddled with mind-bending, time-traveling, violent adventuring that sends him to wondrous places around the world chasing after a man who might just hold humanity’s fate in his hands.
 And that…. is all you really should know if you plan to see this movie.

 The film impressively stars John David Washington (who you may remember from 2017’s ‘BlacKkKlansman’, and I recently learned he’s also the son of Denzel Washington) as the Protagonist, Robert Pattinson as Neil, and Elizabeth Debicki as Kat.
-At its core it’s a stylish action film with heavy science fiction elements.
+At its core, it’s a stylish action film with heavy science fiction elements.

 Like all of Christopher Nolan’s films, ‘Tenet’ is so much better when you go into it knowing very little about the plot.
-His movies have a tendency to be a bit confusing and at first viewing may feel a bit sporadic and all over the place.
+His movies have a tendency to be a bit confusing and at first, viewing may feel a bit sporadic and all over the place.
 While some people aren’t a fan of this style, I personally find it engaging and, above all, gratifying.

 What Makes ‘Tenet’ Worth Watching